Killwech History, Family Crest & Coats of Arms

 Important Dates for the Killwech family

 This web page shows only a small excerpt of our Killwech research.
-Another 171 words (12 lines of text) are included under the topic Early Killwech History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Killwech History in all our PDF Extended History products and printed products wherever possible.

 Killwech Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Killwech family name include Killick, Killwick, Killik, Killicke and others.

 Early Notables of the Killwech family (pre 1700)

 More information is included under the topic Early Killwech Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Killwech family